-GET spending or banking your paper £10 notes, as you’ve only got a few months left to use them.
+GET spending or banking your paper £10 notes, as you’ve only not got long left to use them.

 The Bank of England announced yesterday that their paper £10 notes will cease to be legal tender from March 1 2018 onwards.